Psoriasis

 What Treatments Are Available for Psoriasis?

-Psoriasis treatment should also involve education that helps patients to identify and avoid factors that trigger flare-ups.
-Common triggers are stress, injuries that break the skin, anything that causes the immune system to kick into high gear, low temperatures and dry climates, and more.
+Treatment should also involve education that helps patients to identify and avoid factors that trigger flare-ups.

 Contact Us Today

-Contact the Dermatology Group of Arkansas today for psoriasis in the Little Rock area.
-Request a consultation online, or call 501-227-8422.
+Contact the Dermatology Group of Arkansas today to learn about psoriasis in the Little Rock area.
+Call 501-227-8422 or submit a contact form.

 Stay In Touch